 Flight connections from the UK are excellent and there are lots of options to consider :

 Manchester and Heathrow flights - TAP Air Portugal operate flights from Manchester and Heathrow to Lisbon and then onward flights to the Azores.
-Each leg takes around 2½ hours and prices range from £320 upwards depending on availability.
+Each leg takes around 2½ hours and prices range from £250 upwards depending on availability.
+These flights usually have a long stopover in Lisbon giving you enough time to explore some of Portugal's capital city.

 Budget airlines - if you are looking to fly from another regional airport in the UK, you may want to consider flying with a budget airline to Lisbon and then onwards to the Azores with TAP or SATA.
 The only thing to bear in mind when doing this is that you are effectively on 2 separate tickets so we always allow at least 3 hours connection in Lisbon in case of delays.

-SATA Air Azores operate flights to the Azores from Amsterdam, Stockholm, Barcelona, Billund, Copenhagen, Dublin, Frankfurt, Las Palmas, Madrid, Munich, Paris, Oslo, Zurich, Faro, Porto, Funchal and Porto Santo.
+SATA, Air Azores, Ryanair, TUI and TAP operate flights to the Azores from Amsterdam, Stockholm, Barcelona, Billund, Copenhagen, Dublin, Frankfurt, Las Palmas, Madrid, Munich, Paris, Oslo, Zurich, Faro, Porto, Funchal and Porto Santo.

 We are very happy to help you with flight option please feel free to ask us email@example.com